We strive to provide a high level of personal support in various fields to meet the diverse needs of students during their time at Tusculum College.

 Some of the services the College provides free of charge to students include:

-For more information and counseling links, visit the Counseling Services section.
+Visit the Counseling Services section.

 The Office of Career Services serves two functions:

 Services include personal meetings, seminars and advising regarding choice of academic major and/or career directions.
 Students are encouraged to begin career development programs upon entering Tusculum and continue then throughout their college experience.
 The office also maintains current information about full-time, part-time and internship opportunities.

 ACADEMIC SUPPORT SERVICES FOR INDIVIDUALS WITH DISABILITIES